NotEnoughQOL/NotEnoughQOL/README.md

 - Etc.
 ### Is this bannable?
-Short answer: Very many no
+Short answer: cheater don't get ban👍

 ### Command:
  /neq - Opens the menu